nuScenes: A multimodal dataset for autonomous driving: Tasks Metrics

 \squeeze In this section we present the tracking task setup and metrics.
 The focus of the tracking task is to track all detected objects in a scene.
 All detection classes defined in \secref{sec:tasks:detection} are used, except the static classes: \emph{barrier}, \emph{construction} and \emph{trafficcone}.

 \mypar{AMOTA and AMOTP metrics.} Weng and Kitani~\cite{ab3dmot} presented a similar 3D MOT benchmark on KITTI~\cite{kitti}.
 They point out that traditional metrics do not take into account the confidence of a prediction.
-Thus they develop AMOTA and AMOTP which average MOTA and MOTP across all recall thresholds.
+Thus they develop Average Multi Object Tracking Accuracy (AMOTA) and Average Multi Object Tracking Precision (AMOTP), which average MOTA and MOTP across all recall thresholds.
+By comparing the KITTI and nuScenes leaderboards for detection and tracking, we find that nuScenes is significantly more difficult.
 Due to the difficulty of nuScenes, the traditional MOTA metric is often zero.
-In the updated formulation\footnote{The authors of~\cite{ab3dmot} will publish this shortly.}, MOTA is therefore augmented by a term to adjust for the respective recall (called MOTAR):
+In the updated formulation $\text{sMOTA}_r$\cite{ab3dmot}\footnote{Pre-prints of this work referred to $\text{sMOTA}_r$ as MOTAR.}, MOTA is therefore augmented by a term to adjust for the respective recall:

 { \begin{footnotesize}